 We can also thank those original hippies for helping gain a wider acceptance of marijuana use, which, hopefully will be legalized country-wide this year.
 Oregon became the first state to legalize all drugs in November, 2020.

 Things are a little different in today’s world, but many of the core values of hippies have remained.
-Let’s learn how to be a hippie in 2021!
+Let’s learn how to be modern-day hippies!

 Neo Hippie or Hipster